Zeolith Glossar

 Drainage

-Drainage refers to the ability of soil to drain excess water and prevent waterlogging.
+Drainage refers to the ability of a soil to drain off excess water and prevent waterlogging.
 Good drainage is important for root respiration – roots need oxygen and cannot tolerate permanently waterlogged conditions.
-Zeolite granules improve drainage by creating voids in the soil through which water can drain without completely inhibiting water storage.
+Zeolite granules improve drainage by creating voids in the soil through which water can drain, without completely preventing water storage.

 G